 After the conquest of Jerusalem by the Arabs in 638 AD the basilica was partially restored.
 The new rulers respected Jesus as one of the prophets and his tomb and honored the church.

-Interior of the Church of the Holy Sepulcher
+The Main Altar of the Church of the Holy Sepulchre

 The Arab rulers destroyed the church

 Much late around 1000 AD the Arab rulers of the time leveled the church.
 This destruction may have sparked the Crusaders that wanted to regain control of the Holy Land for the Christian Faith.

 From 1099 to 1187 the city of Jerusalem was in the hands of the Crusaders.
 In 1149 they restored the Basilica but when the city fell under the forces of Saladin, the Arabs honored the church and gave the key to some Arab Families that keep it until this day.

 After a few attempts by the Crusaders to regain control of the city and failing on their efforts a treaty was reached between Saladin and Richard to allow pilgrims to visit this holy site.